tensorflow/docs/site/en/r1/tutorials/images/deep_cnn.md

 operations that read and preprocess CIFAR images for evaluation and training, respectively.
 1. [**Model prediction:**](#model-prediction) `inference()`
-adds operations that perform inference, i.e. classification, on supplied images.
+adds operations that perform inference, i.e., classification, on supplied images.
 1. [**Model training:**](#model-training) `loss()` and `train()`
 add operations that compute the loss, gradients, variable updates and visualization summaries.